ludifeng1030/Empirical-study/README.md

 # Empirical-study
-This hub are divided into 2 parts, I use R studio to plot the figure and stata to creat the econometeic model.
+This hub is divided into 2 parts, I use R studio to plot the figure and Stata to create the econometric model.